RuiSiHu/AKINND/README.md

     CREATE DATABASE WebDataParse CHARACTER SET utf8 COLLATE utf8_general_ci;

+#Step2 Switch the creacted database as the following command:

+    use webdataparse;

-#Step2 Using this database to create a table named "OOPUrl" through runing the following command.
+#Step3 Using this database to create a table named "OOPUrl" by runing the following command.

     create table OOPUrl
     (Locus3 varchar(10) null COMMENT 'Locus3'